oracle/fastr/documentation/tutorials/interop/javaInteroperability.md

 # Working with Java Classes and Objects
 ## Create a Java Class
-By providing the fully qualified class name to he `new.java.class` function.
+By providing the fully qualified class name to the `new.java.class` function.
 ```
 > calendarClass <- new.java.class('java.util.GregorianCalendar')
 ```

 (Every requested class has to be on FastR`s classpath.
-Java JDK classes, like GregorianCalendar used above, work our of the box.)
+Java JDK classes, like GregorianCalendar used above, work out of the box.)

 The returned value is an external object representing a Java Class.